azynch/azynch.github.io/_posts/2024-04-01-you-cannot-help-people.md

 # Optimize means EMBRACING the daily grind

-LOVING your Creator is about embracing YOUR WHY.
+LOVING your Creator is about embracing YOUR WHY ... this means LOVING your life and being grateful for everything, ESPECIALLY THE LITTLE PROBLEMS AND AGGRAVATIONS that you have been blessed with as training exercises.

 When people ask, "How Do We Overcome Boredom or Tedium?" we should understand that this is indeed a VERY SERIOUS question ... we might even say that it is a *deadly* serious question.
 There *might* not be ANY question that is more important.

 Tedium ... or failing to respect our WHY, failing to appreciate and LOVE our Creator, drives an exquisitely subtle behavior, something that many can/do hide, something that has been around for a very long time ... but maybe only recently picked up a popular name ... that something is the ***OL'*** *quiet quit* on ourselves ... we get a little bored, so we sorta look around for distractions and take a mini-vacation from ourselves, from our WHY.